Configure application access with a K8s Service

 Protocol

-Select a protocol from the drop-down list.
+Select a protocol.
 The following protocols are supported:

 • TCP